-Back in my studio, I digitally develop the pictures, using a mostly black and white palette.
-Focusing on shades of black, I consider the abstract imagery in the deep shadow areas.
+Back in my studio, I digitally develop the pictures using a mostly black and white palette.
+Focusing on shades of black, I consider the abstract imagery in the shadow areas.
 I keep these dark spaces discreet; they are hard to reach, yet compelling like a memory fading away.
 Letting go means a realignment of what I remember.
 Looking forward I continue to consider how nature is resilient, and can be a source of inspiration and optimism, while at the same time, a reminder of the world’s fragility.

 beauty